An Echocardiogram or ‘Echo’ is an Ultrasound of your heart.

-- If you’re pregnant please let the Technician know.
+- If you’re pregnant please let the us know.

 Technology and Team

-Your Echocardiogram will be performed by a specially trained Sonographer called an Echo Radiographer.
-The images the Echo Technician captures are viewed by a Radiologist who makes a diagnosis.
+Your Echocardiogram will be performed by a specially trained Sonographer called a Cardiac Sonographer.
+The images the Cardiac Sonographer captures are viewed by a Radiologist who makes a diagnosis.

 What happens during my examination

-You will be asked to change into a gown before your examination and the Radiographer will explain exactly what will happen during your procedure.
+You will be asked to change into a gown before your examination and the Cardiac Sonographer will explain exactly what will happen during your procedure.
 It may vary slightly from what we describe below, so don’t worry.

 You will be asked to lie on a bed and small ECG patches will be applied to your chest.

-The Echo Tech will apply a warm gel to your chest which helps them move the transducer across your skin with ease.
+The Cardiac Sonographer will apply a warm gel to your chest which helps them move the transducer across your skin with ease.

-Through the appointment the Echo Radiographer will ask you to move positions so they can capture your heart from all angles.
+Through the appointment the Cardiac Sonographer will ask you to move positions so they can capture your heart from all angles.